 Traders and MQL5 program developers can communicate on the forum, order and develop applications using the Freelance service, as well as buy and sell protected programs in the Market of automated trading applications.

 The MQL5 language provides specialized trading functions and predefined event handlers to help programmers develop Expert Advisors (EAs), which automatically control trading processes following specific trading rules.
 In addition to EAs, MQL5 allows developing custom technical indicators, scripts and libraries.

 This MQL5 language reference contains functions, operations, reserved words and other language constructions divided into categories.
 The reference also provides descriptions of Standard Library classes used for developing trading strategies, control panels, custom graphics and enabling file access.

 Additionally, the CodeBase contains the ALGLIB numerical analysis library, which can be used for solving various mathematical problems.

-MQL5 programs are divided into four specialized types based on the trading automation tasks that they implement:
+MQL5 programs are divided into five specialized types based on the trading automation tasks that they implement:

 - Expert Advisor is an automated trading system linked to a chart.
 An Expert Advisor contains event handlers to manage predefined events which activate execution of appropriate trading strategy elements.
 For example, an event of program initialization and deinitializtion, new ticks, timer events, changes in the Depth of Market, chart and custom events.